SMTG-Bham/doped/docs/JOSS/paper.md

 **Tables with `doped` outputs?**

-The defect generation and thermodynamic analysis components of `doped` are agnostic to the underlying first-principles software used for the supercell calculations.
+The defect generation and thermodynamic analysis components of `doped` are agnostic to the underlying software used for the defect supercell calculations.
 Direct calculation I/O is fully-supported for `VASP`, while input defect structure files can be generated for several widely-used DFT codes, including `FHI-aims`, `CP2K`, `Quantum Espresso` and `CASTEP` via the `pymatgen` `Structure` object.
 Full support for calculation I/O with other DFT codes may be added in the future if there is sufficient demand.
 Moreover, `doped` is built to be readily compatible with other computational toolkits for advanced defect characterisation, such as `ShakeNBreak` for defect structure-searching, `py-sc-fermi` for advanced thermodynamic analysis under complex constraints [@squires_py-sc-fermi_2023], `easyunfold` for analysing defect/dopant-induced electronic structure changes [@zhu_easyunfold_2024] or `CarrierCapture.jl`/`nonrad` for non-radiative recombination calculations [@kim_carriercapturejl_2020; @turiansky_nonrad_2021].